sengsgx/sengsgx/README.md

     sudo insmod sgx-ra-tls/deps/graphene/Pal/src/host/Linux-SGX/sgx-driver/graphene-sgx.ko
     sudo service aesmd restart
     ```
-    *note*: there is also a "load.sh" script, but it assumes proper installation of isgx.ko
+    Note: there is also a "load.sh" script, but it assumes proper installation of isgx.ko

 ## <a name="buildseng" /> Building the SENG Components